cncf/devstats.archive/USAGE.md

 - create database gha;
 - create user gha_admin with password 'your_password_here';
 - grant all privileges on database "gha" to gha_admin;

+Continue with Go:
+- go get github.com/lib/pq
+- PG_PASS='pwd' ./structure
+- psql gha

+Continue with Ruby:
 - GHA2DB_PSQL=1 PG_PASS='pwd' ./structure.rb
 - psql gha

-`structure.rb` script is used to create Postgres database schema.
+`structure.rb`/`structure` script is used to create Postgres database schema.
 It gets connection details from environmental variables and falls back to some defaults.

 Defaults are: